JanniT/operatingSystems_projects/README.md

 #### Features

+Project minimizes the use of heap memory.
+Only heap allocations are related to file handling.

 Arguments are parsed with whitespace as a delimiter with the exception of text in quotes.
 Quotes can include whitespace characters, and the contents will get parsed as a single token.